EvanDevvv/gts-docs/docs/prospawner/setup.md

 ---

-## Adding Buses to the Basic Spawner
+## Adding Buses to the Pro Spawner

 This spawner supports basic spawning and advanced spawning, to see the differences and how to set advanced spawning up, head to Advanced Spawning on the side.
 If you don't want to use advanced spawning, just follow the instructions below.